Observed situation in France for the week 02 of the year 2026, from 01/05/2026 to 01/11/2026 :

 Previously on sentiweb

-Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a low activity level compared to those usually observed at this time of the year (consolidated data for 2025w18: 7 [4; 11]).
+Subject to future data consolidation, this rate is stable compared to the previous weeks and corresponds to a lower level of activity than those usually observed at this time of the year (consolidated data for 2026w01: 11 [9; 13]).

 Estimated weekly incidence rate Estimated weekly incidence